 For over a decade, Taylormade has titled themselves "the number one driver in golf."
 That's a bold claim.
-In our Taylormade Stealth 2 HD Driver Review, we will take an in depth look at both the things that we liked in our testing of the golf manufacturing Goliath's newest installment, as well as some things we noticed that weren't our favorite.
+After rigorously testing the Stealth 2 HD driver, I will take an in depth look at both the things that I liked in our testing of the golf manufacturing Goliath's newest installment, as well as some things I noticed that weren't my favorite.

 Why Trust Us?

-We may not have the traditional education of some "golf experts," but we have the experience to bring you the most comprehensive and accurate reviews of all kinds of equipment, including the Taylormade Stealth 2 HD.
+We have the experience to bring you the most comprehensive and accurate reviews of all kinds of equipment, including the Taylormade Stealth 2 HD.

 Taylormade Stealth 2 HD Features